AlphaGIS-ee/ag-covid-dashboard-demo/README.md

 More so, the workflow and steps chosen are not always ideal.
 Instead, the reason behind chosing these ways is to highlight the functionality behind ```arcpy``` and ```arcgis``` libraries and give examples on how to use them.

 For the best experience, please clone/download the repository and import it into ArcGIS Pro 2.5.
-In the ribbon bar navigate to "Insert" and click "Add Notebook".
+In the ribbon bar navigate to "Insert" and click "New Notebook".

 ![Add Notebook](img/00_1_add_notebook.png)